 The approach to buying stock in a company should be the same as that used for any other purchase of this magnitude.
 Most consumers wouldn't think of spending $5,000 without thoroughly researching the product or service they're thinking about buying.
 The same thought process should apply to common stocks.

 We've written extensively on the topic of researching stocks elsewhere in this publication.
 In this article, we're going to cover the basics.
-Whenever someone buys common stock in a company, they're actually becoming a part owner of the business.
+Whenever someone buys common stock in a company, they're becoming a part owner of the business.
 For that reason, investors need to think like a business owner when evaluating each company.

 Thinking like a business owner entails finding companies that are considered leaders in their industry, demonstrate superior brand loyalty, or have some other competitive edge.
 Strong brand names such as Coca Cola or Starbucks can usually demand a premium price for their products, and that translates into higher profit margins.